-Our Public Safety Committee has focused on the proposal by LA County to improve traffic safety on Angeles Vista Boulevard in the area where unfortunately there have been fatal accidents in recent years.
-Please contact us to find out how you can get involved in this important work to make our community safer!
+Our Public Safety Committee has focused on proposals by LA County to improve traffic safety in our area by installing traffic calming measures such as reduced lanes along Angeles Vista Boulevard and speed humps on Palmero Boulevard.
+Please contact us to find out how you can get involved in this important work to make our streets and our community safer!
 Let's all remember to slow down and drive like your kids live here, because they do!

 We monitor a variety of issues that affect our community so that we can inform our residents and advocate on their behalf.
 Please email email@example.com with any issues, comments, or concerns, and check this site and our social media regularly for updates.

-UHA II opposes SB 50 because it would destroy historic single-family communities such as View Park, Windsor Hills, Leimert Park, the Crenshaw District, and Baldwin Hills by overriding local zoning law to require a minimum of 4 units and four- to eight-story multifamily buildings on single-family zoned land and removing historic district protections implemented after 2010.
-SB 50 claims to be the answer to the affordable housing crisis, but it's actually a giveaway to developers and Wall Street investors who will build more luxury housing that will push housing costs higher and make homeownership and affordable rent even less attainable for our residents.
-In short, SB 50 would create even more gentrification.
-Make no mistake, SB 50 is bad public policy driven by greedy developers and narrow-minded elected officials who should be looking for opportunities to collaborate with local communities to solve real housing challenges instead of forcing a one-size-fits-all bill on our diverse neighborhoods.
-We think SB 50 is a "lose-lose proposition."
+UHA II opposed SB 50 because it would destroy historic single-family communities such as View Park, Windsor Hills, Leimert Park, the Crenshaw District, and Baldwin Hills by overriding local zoning law to require a minimum of 4 units and four- to eight-story multifamily buildings on single-family zoned land and removing historic district protections implemented after 2010.
+SB 50 claimed to be the answer to the affordable housing crisis, but it was actually a giveaway to developers and Wall Street investors who want to build more luxury housing that would push housing costs higher and make homeownership and affordable rent even less attainable for our residents.
+In short, SB 50 would have created even more gentrification.
+Make no mistake, SB 50 was bad public policy driven by greedy developers and narrow-minded elected officials who should be looking for opportunities to collaborate with local communities to solve real housing challenges instead of forcing a one-size-fits-all bill on our diverse neighborhoods.
+We thought SB 50 was a "lose-lose proposition."
 Visit LivableCalifornia.org to learn more.

 Our mission is to advocate for the best interests of all residents of the Windsor Hills, View Park, and View Heights communities in unincorporated Los Angeles County.
 We use our collective resources and influence to achieve the best possible outcomes on all issues affecting our community's social welfare, economy, and environment.
 To that end, we seek to inspire hyper-local political engagement, to understand the social and political dynamics that impact our neighborhoods, to form coalitions with other neighborhood associations and community organizations, and to hold our elected officials accountable.
 Our UHA II members rightfully expect (and will take action to require) that their elected representative for the 2nd District of the Los Angeles County Board of Supervisors will fully represent the interests of his or her constituents.